marvinbuss/PurviewAutomation/docs/Deployment.md

 ## 2. Create Service Principal

-A service principal with *Contributor* and *User Access Administrator* rights needs to be generated for authentication and authorization from GitHubto your Azure subscription.
+A service principal with *Contributor* and *User Access Administrator* rights on the subscription level needs to be generated for authentication and authorization from GitHub to your Azure subscription.
 This is required to deploy resources to your environment.
 Follow the steps below to create a Service Principle:

 1. Go to the Azure Portal to find the ID of your subscription.
-2. Start the Cloud Shell and login to Azure using `az login` when using Azure CLI or `Connect-AzAccount` when using Azure PowerShell.
+2. Start the Cloud Shell or open your Terminal and login to Azure using the following Azure CLI command: `az login`.
-3. Set the Azure context using `az account set --subscription "<your-subscription-id>"` when using Azure CLI or `Set-AzContext -Subscription "<your-subscription-id>"` when using Azure PowerShell.
+3. Set the Azure context using `az account set --subscription "<your-subscription-id>"`.
-4. Execute the following commands using Azure CLI to generate the required Service Pirncipal credentials:
+4. Execute the following command using Azure CLI to generate the required Service Principal credentials:

     **Azure CLI:**